wp-plugins/signature-watermark/readme.txt

 == Changelog ==

-= 1.0 =
-* Initial release

-= 1.1 =
-* Minor Improvements and Bug Fixes

-= 1.2 =
-* Updated several broken support links

-= 1.3 =
-* Updated image size options to read image sizes from wordpress rather than a static list

-= 1.4 =
-* Updated plugin debug, minor cleanup, updated links

-= 1.5 =
-* Added contextual help menu with faqs and support links
-* Fixed broken links

-= 1.5.1 =
-* updated plugin activation php version check which was causing out of place errors.

-= 1.5.2 =
+= 1.6.2 =
-* added link to rate and review this plugin on WordPress.org
+* added label elements around checkboxes to make the label text clickable.
+* added function exists check for the sys_getloadavg function so it does not cause fatal errors on MS Windows Servers

-= 1.5.3 =
+= 1.6.1 =
+* added option to select image type for auto watermarks
+* updated image previews on upload screen
-* resolved issues with depricated function warnings
+* fixed several issues causing warnings and notices in debug.log
-* added link to plugin row meta links on plugins page to rate and review this plugin on WordPress.org.
+* added plugin version to plugin diagnostic screen.
-* added link to plugin row meta links on plugins page to upgrade this plugin.

-= 1.5.4 =
-* fixed several incorrect opening php tags, requires <?php not <?

 = 1.6 =
 * added image preview/review screen to the edit media page
 * added a control to show or hide the display the image review section on the edit media page
 * resolved issues with images getting cached by browser and not displaying newly applied watermarks
 * verified compatibility with with WordPress v3.5

+= 1.5.4 =
+* fixed several incorrect opening php tags, requires <?php not <?

+= 1.5.3 =
+* resolved issues with depricated function warnings
+* added link to plugin row meta links on plugins page to rate and review this plugin on WordPress.org.
+* added link to plugin row meta links on plugins page to upgrade this plugin.

+= 1.5.2 =
+* added link to rate and review this plugin on WordPress.org

+= 1.5.1 =
+* updated plugin activation php version check which was causing out of place errors.

+= 1.5 =
+* Added contextual help menu with faqs and support links
+* Fixed broken links

+= 1.4 =
+* Updated plugin debug, minor cleanup, updated links

+= 1.3 =
+* Updated image size options to read image sizes from wordpress rather than a static list

+= 1.2 =
+* Updated several broken support links

+= 1.1 =
+* Minor Improvements and Bug Fixes

+= 1.0 =
+* Initial release